fastzhong/mth252/slides.md

 3. Design a <strong>Min-Max Heap</strong> that supports both remove_min and remove_max in <strong>O(logN)</strong> per operation.
     - how to find min and max element?
     - how to insert/add an element?
-    - how to build a Min-Max Heap(heapify) in linear time
+    - how to build a Min-Max Heap(heapify) in linear time?

 4. Implement a classic <strong>Cuckoo Hash Table</strong> ([Cuckoo hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing)).